itzg/docker-minecraft-server/minecraft-server/README.md

 ### Running as alternate user/group ID

 By default, the container will switch to user ID 1000 and group ID 1000;
-however, you can override those values by setting `UID` and `GID`, respectively.
+however, you can override those values by setting `UID` and/or `GID` as environmental entries, during the `docker run` command.

+    -e UID=1234
+    -e GID=1234

 The container will also skip user switching if the `--user`/`-u` argument is passed to `docker run`.